hoangcuong2011/Good-Papers/Attention Is All You Need.md

 (consisiting of repeated phrases).
 This is because the original attention (https://arxiv.org/abs/1409.0473) is not strong enough: seq2seq could use the same parts of the input on different decoding steps, and it could also repeat generating target texts.
-They way people addressed the problem (at least from the related work https://arxiv.org/pdf/1705.04304.pdf) is to normalize attention weights (computed by the ``original" attention mechanism).
+They way people addressed the problem (at least from the related work https://arxiv.org/pdf/1705.04304.pdf) is to normalize attention weights (computed by the "original" attention mechanism).
 In this way we explicitly penalize input tokens that have obtained high attention scores in the past decoding steps.
 Unfortunately, I don't see how the attention mechanism proposed in the paper explicitly addresses the problem.
 The only thing they mentioned is that they masked out (setting to -infinity) "all values in the input of the softmax which corresponds to illegal connections".